 MP Orthodontics approach to orthodontic treatment is based on principles of prevention and tailoring treatment pathways to each individual’s needs and circumstances.
-While corrective treatment forms much of our orthodontic work, preventive treatments - if undertaken at the right time - can reduce treatment time and costs.
+While corrective treatment such as lingual braces, invisalign, ceramic and metal braces) forms much of our orthodontic work, preventive treatments - if undertaken at the right time - can reduce treatment time and costs.

 Some preventive treatments employed at MP Orthodontics include: